 Rule 4 – Never Miss a Rehearsal or Cancel

-There is a saying I have heard in many a band, when someone is late or cancels.
+There is a saying I have heard in many a band when someone is late or cancels.

 ‘There had better been a death in the family.’
 Does that sound tough to you?
 It might, but that is the reality.

-If you want to be part of the team, you have to be a team-player.
+If you want to be part of the team, you have to be a team player.

 A band will understand if you have to reschedule once, maybe twice under extreme circumstances.
-But if they feel, that you are cancelling just because you can’t be bothered or Shock! don’t think you need the practise.
+But if they feel, that you are canceling just because you can’t be bothered or Shock! don’t think you need the practice.
 Then you will be left off the list to be asked.
 No one will tell you that you are making it difficult for them.
 Accordingly, it will be considered just too complicated to get you to come.
 So you won’t be asked again, ever!